anveshmuppeda/terraform-getting-started/README.md

 - **Notes:**
   - This example uses the `local_file` resource to create environment-specific files, but the pattern can be used for any resource type.
   - You can expand the object in the map to include more fields as needed for your use case.

 ---

+### 018-conditional-logic

+- **Goal:** Demonstrate the use of conditional expressions in Terraform to dynamically set values based on input variables.
+- **Files:**
+  - `main.tf`
+  - `variables.tf`
+- **How to use:**
+  1. `cd 018-conditional-logic`
+  2. Edit `variables.tf` to set the `age` variable as desired.
+  3. `terraform init`
+  4. `terraform apply`
+  5. Terraform will generate a `vote_eligibility.txt` file indicating whether the user is eligible to vote based on the provided age.

+- **Notes:**
+  - This example uses a local value with a conditional expression (`var.age >= 18 ?
+"Eligible to Vote" : "Not Eligible to Vote"`).
+  - You can use similar logic for any dynamic decision-making in your Terraform configurations.

+---